 This post is part of a series of studies of classic Chicago Building Types.
 Each city has a history of materials, wealth, population shifts and popularity, hopes and dreams, written in its buildings.
-Don’t miss our posts on Chicago Bungalows, Worker Cottages, Greystones, Courtyard Apartment Buildings, Four-Plus-One Apartments, Fire Cottages and Skyscrapers.
+Don’t miss our posts on Chicago Bungalows, Worker Cottages, Accessory Dwelling Units (ADU), Greystones, Courtyard Apartment Buildings, Four-Plus-One Apartments, Fire Cottages, and Skyscrapers.

 Where did the Residential Hotel Come from?

-High profile high rise buildings in North Side (and lake shore) neighborhoods make up a big segment of Chicago’s most visible housing stock.
-These days they tend to make headlines by being transformed from dingy and unsafe low-rent units into trendy micro apartments but where did these very small living spaces come from originally?
+High-profile high-rise buildings in North Side (and lakeshore) neighborhoods make up a big segment of Chicago’s most visible housing stock.
+These days they tend to make headlines by transforming from dingy and unsafe low-rent units into trendy micro apartments, but where did these very small living spaces come from originally?

 Until the advent of the passenger elevator, nearly all multi-unit housing in the US was considered undesirable and low class.
 However, once residents no longer needed to hike up the stairs, the idea of living high above street level rapidly changed from a burden to a feature.